-Because of the way your brain is wired, when your thoughts and feelings are at war, when there is a discourse between what you know you should be doing and what you feel like doing, your feelings are always going to win.
+Because of the way your brain is wired, when your thoughts and feelings are at war and when there is a discourse between what you know you should be doing and what you feel like doing, your feelings are always going to win.
 If you don’t feel like doing it, you won’t do it– that’s why you need the 5 Second Rule.
-And no, I’m not talking about the 5 Second Rule that relates to dropping food on the floor, and as long as you pick it up within 5 seconds it’s okay to eat…I’m talking about something that will literally change your life – if you let it.
+And no, I’m not talking about the 5 Second Rule that relates to dropping food on the floor, and as long as you pick it up within 5 seconds it’s okay to eat…I’m talking about something that will literally change your life–if you let it.

 This is a tool for hyper-intentionality, action, and identifying moments in your life where there is tremendous opportunity and joy.

-I first shared the idea about 5 years ago on a TEDx stage, and it’s now one of the top 20 Tedx talks in the world.
-It’s been viewed over 6 million times in over 37 countries – and the feedback we’ve gotten from people who have applied what they learned from that talk is incredible.
+I first shared the idea about 5 years ago on a TEDx stage, and it’s now one of the top 20 TEDx talks in the world.
+It’s been viewed almost 14 million times in over 37 countries–and the feedback we’ve gotten from people who have applied what they learned from that talk is incredible.

-I discovered the 5 second rule about 7 years ago.
-Before I worked for CNN, before I gave the TEDx talk, before I was a contributing editor for SUCCESS magazine, before I had written a book, launched and sold two businesses – in fact, I discovered this tool in what was probably the worst moment of my life to this day.
+I discovered the 5 Second Rule about seven years ago.
+Before I worked for CNN, before I gave the TEDx talk, before I had written one of the top-selling books of last year, before I launched and sold two businesses–in fact, I discovered this tool in what was probably the worst moment of my life to this day.

 I was so busy feeling sorry for myself that something that is so simple became so difficult.

 And if you don’t struggle with getting out of bed in the morning then your issue is somewhere else, trust me.
 We all struggle with SOMETHING.